List of comprehensive Operation Guides and recommendations for improving your performance to beat the most challenging group content in SWTOR.

 Regardless of the fact that SWTOR cannot run smoothly and properly on any PC, you still need at least a 30+ frame rate to be competent to do the hardest content available in the game.

-If your game freezes or jumps a frame, you may miss a very important hint for an upcoming attack from ever so cute monster, whose ass you are bashing.
+If your game freezes or jumps a frame, you may miss a very important hint for an upcoming attack.

 Another factor of very high importance is your Server Latency.
 Some Classes and Disciplines will require you to perform combinations of abilities in a very quick succession – burst healing or burst damage dealing, for example.

-Unfortunately, in most cases your latency doesn’t depend on you, and the only possible actions you can take, in an attempt to make it better, is to upgrade your internet connection or… move closer to the server’s physical location, D’OH!
-In other words – if you have higher latency (above 150-200 ping), pick the class(es) you want to play considering that fact.
+Unfortunately, in most cases your latency doesn’t depend on you, and the only possible actions you can take, in an attempt to make it better, is to upgrade your internet connection or!
+In other words – if you have higher latency (above 150-200 ping), pick the class(es) you want to play with that fact in mind.

 How relevant is your character’s gear

-I’ve said many times that for good or evil not all of the content in the game is balanced properly.
-This probably is true for any MMO game out there.
-Because of that, instances of the same level and tier can seem too easy or too hard, depending on the group’s overall experience and gear level.
+Not all of the content in the game is balanced the same.
+Because of that, instances of the same level and tier can seem too easy or too hard.

 If you are new to the content, you’d better follow the recommended minimum requirements.
 Once you gain enough experience, you will likely realize that things can be done with a less adequately geared-up character.

 Don’t be surprised if a middle boss or a bonus boss is tougher than the final one.
-You will sometimes face unbalanced encounters in the same instance (Flashpoint, Operation, Uprisings, PvP, and even Daily Missions).
+You will sometimes face unbalanced encounters in the same instance.

-These things seem to us like a mistake, but sometimes (not always!) they are intended by the developers.
+These things may seem like a mistake, but sometimes they are intended by the developers.
 Gearing up today can be done both solo and with a team or a guild (the second option is much faster too).

 Should you tolerate other players’ mistakes

-When you notice the same player repeating the same mistakes over and over again, then things get ugly.
-Your tolerance towards such players should be minimal if you are tackling the higher difficulties of Operations and want to progress through them naturally.
+When you notice the same player repeating the same mistakes over and over, your tolerance should be minimal if you are tackling the higher difficulties of Operations and want to progress through them naturally.

 Making a mistake yourself is not the end of the world.
 If you notice it, fix it.
 If you don’t, but others point it out to you, don’t take it as an offense.
-Take the advice and learn from it.
+Take the advice, learn from it.

 There’s always a good chance that someone more experienced than you exists somewhere and you should look them up and learn from them.

-Getting angry with yourself upon a wrong move or raging on your fellow team members after a wipe is never beneficial.
+Getting angryย with yourself after a wrong move or raging on your fellow team members after a wipe is never beneficial.
 It usually ends up creating unwanted tension and discomfort.